 I offer short-term and long-term therapy.
 Our sessions will focus on the things that are important to you, and we will go at your pace.
-I use comfortable rooms in Chapel Allerton and Cookridge, both easily accessible by public transport and with easy parking.
+I work online and also use comfortable rooms in Chapel Allerton and Cookridge, both easily accessible by public transport and with easy parking.
 The room in Cookridge is a ground floor accessible room.

 Training, qualifications & experience